MateoGarciaG/College-API-Rest-Quarkus/README.md

-# College API REST Quarkus
+# College API REST Quarkus with MySQL

 ## About this Project
 Wellcome to my Project College API Rest with DAO Pattern and Quarkus FrameWork related to Java.
 This project is a API related to College System where you will find and get data of: Students, Universities, Tuition, Enrollments and Courses.